liangtianumich/ART_data_analyzer/readme.txt

 automate running ART in parallel:
 	art_data -s input_sample_id.json --art --run

+Now support running ART simulations in slurm cluster environment by art_data -s input_sample_id.json --art --run —slurm However, user need to coordinate with the slurm admistrator to set up the necessary environment for running artn before running in slurm environment.
+In this case, the num_of_proc key in input_sample_id.json means the number of compute nodes user requested to submit their sbatch jobs to.
+This will split all central atoms in central_atom_list key into num_of_proc folds.
+Each fold will be allocated to one compute node as a single submitted sbatch job to use its all available cores to perform parallel computation using python multiprocesssing on this single compute node.

+If ART simulations are interrupted due to either human intervention or machine failure, user can check the current status of all tests by —-check_tests_status, such as art_data -s input_sample_id.json --art --check_tests_status This will create two input SETTINGS files called input_tests_done.json storing the id of finished tests and input_tests_undone.json storing the id of unfinished tests

+For finished tests:
+user can check the results of only finished tests as described in the following post-processing section by e.g. art_data -s input_tests_done.json --filter, art_data -s input_tests_done.json --eng --calc

+For unfinished tests:
+user can choose to delete these unfinished tests completely by art_data -s input_tests_undone.json --art --delete_tests Then user can continue to run these unfinished tests from the beginning by art_data -s input_tests_undone.json --art --run

 ART simulations are performed under constant volume so that the simulation box size does not change.

 For ubuntu machine with small RAM (e.g.8GB), when running art in parallel in ubuntu box, some I/O error issues could occur during the writing of a single large configuration file (>20MB, >300,000 atoms) to obtain an incomplete/corrupted configuration file due to the insufficient RAM memory and swap space.